Google Chrome’s Silent 4 GB AI Model Install: A Privacy Nightmare?

 2. **Mozilla Firefox**:

 Contrasting Chrome’s approach, Mozilla prioritizes user consent for additional features.
 For example, Mozilla prompts users for approval when adding extensions or features, setting a higher standard for privacy and user awareness.
 This commitment to user control is part of why Mozilla garners higher trust ratings among privacy advocates.
+You can read more about the differences between these approaches in our article on why user consent matters in health tech.

 3. **Windows Operating System**: